-Link between timing analysis and compilers: The availability of precise timing analyses does not fulfil all industrial needs.
-Since the code of safety critical applications is typically generated by a compiler, the compiler should also be aware of worst-case timings.
+Link between timing analysis and compilers: Since the code of safety critical applications is typically generated by a compiler, the compiler should also be aware of worst-case timings.
 This work is relevant in all areas for which a physical environment is integrated with software.
 The focus is on sectors having safety critical applications.